 You’ll hear the terms “founder” and “co-founder” thrown around a lot in Startup Land.
 But what, exactly, do they mean?
 What’s the difference between the two?
 And how do you find a good one?
+It's not very easy to find co-founders that properly fill the business needs and help in the early stages of a startup.
+So, where do founders even start?

 If a founder sets up a company with other people, they are both a founder and a co-founder.
 So Larry Page is not only Google’s founder, but also a co-founder with Sergey Brin.
 Co-founder is a term that exists to give equal credit to multiple people who start a business together.

 A co-founder may be part of the vision of a startup from the get-go, or they may be brought on very early by the original founder because they have skills the founder is lacking.
 For example, the founder may have design skills, but no engineering skills.
 In that case, it greatly benefits them to bring on a technical co-founder early in the process of launching their startup.
+But it's not always easy to find co-founders that are right for the business model or that will truly aid in the company's success.

 “Founder” and “CEO” are two other startup titles that people can carry simultaneously.